undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 #### Re-entry from `final_spin`

-When returning from `final_spin` because activity resumed, the existing cycle must continue.
-A new cycle identifier must not be created.
+Ordinary meaningful activity after `final_spin` does not cause re-entry to `running`.
+If a dedicated detector later confirms that ordinary cycle execution truly continued, the existing cycle must return to `running` without creating a new cycle identifier.

 #### Valid exits